Viraj-Rana008/Distance-Vector-Routing/README.md

 # Distance-Vector-Routing
-Implementation of network routing algorithm using distance vectors
+A routing algorithm to identify the most optimal route from sender to receiver.
+Utilizing distance vectors, hop count from source to destination.